LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/OT_System_Attack_Case_Study/Railway_Signaling/Railway_signaling.md

 This section introduces the design of the system's functions, which are divided into four main parts:

 - **Designing the Physical World Simulation Program**: We will explain how we create them simulation program that mimics real-world railway operations and generates electrical signals to input into the PLC.
-- **Implementing the Track Fixed Block Controller Circuit:** We will detail how to use ladder logic diagrams and Structured Text language to implement the track fixed block controller circuit by using PLC.
+- **Implementing the Track Fixed Block Controller Circuit:** We will explain how to use ladder logic diagrams and structured text language to implement the track fixed block controller circuit by using PLC.
 - **Combining Track Block Controllers for Complex Multi-Track Traffic ATP:** We will demonstrate how to integrate multiple track block controllers to manage complex multi-track traffic using Automatic Train Operation (ATO) systems.
 - **Adding the ATP Override Functionality**: We will describe how to implement an override feature in the ATC system, enabling HQ operators to bypass the ATP for handling emergency situations.